Osoyoos Arts & Culture

 With a long, rich history, a vibrant arts community and many cultural traditions, activities and amenities, Osoyoos has much to explore and discover.
 Our cultural arts and history are best experienced firsthand with a visit to our local museum.
 A visit to our arts centre, attendance at a live sporting event or one of our musical performances will give you some wonderful local cultural flavour.
-Of course, if you lean to even more passive pursuits, you can always spend time relaxing on the beach or by a cosy fire depending on the season, enjoying a fine local wine and working your way through the bestseller book lists.
+Of course, if you lean to even more passive pursuits, you can always spend time relaxing on the beach or by a cozy fire depending on the season, enjoying a fine local wine and working your way through the bestseller book lists.

 Okanagan Lake and the Okanagan River served as traditional transportation routes of the Syilx or Okanagan people and their traditional boundaries encompass this area.
 Local excavations and pictographs found in the region reveal a prospering culture dating back thousands of years.
 They lived a seminomadic hunter-gather lifestyle, living on deer, salmon, rabbits and other wild meat as well as roots, berries and various plants.
 Smoked Chinook and sockeye salmon, dried berries and roots served as winter supplies.
 Traces of winter camps still dot the valley.
 A versatile people, certain plants served as medicine, cottonwood trees made ideal canoes and home construction utilized traditional materials.
 Generations travelled widely by horse and canoe throughout the region trading with First Nations neighbours.
 The natural ford at Osoyoos Lake, used as an ancient crossing place and a significant fishing spot for the Syilx people, is now bridged by Highway 3.
 The Osoyoos Indian Band, one of seven member bands in the Okanagan Nation, has a proud and independent history in the Osoyoos and Oliver area.
 The band continues to play an integral role in the community, adding not only an invaluable richness of heritage, culture and arts but also economic influence, operating several successful businesses.
 Learn more about the Syilx culture, legends and people through interactive activities and programs with a visit to Nk’Mip Desert Cultural Centre, and see actual artifacts at the local museum.

 At the Osoyoos Desert Centre, you can experience the beauty of Canada’s special desert.
 The 67-acre nature interpretive facility, a registered part of the North American Bluebird Trail, offers guided and self-guided tours through the desert along its spectacular 1.5- kilometre wooden boardwalk.
 There’s also an indoor interpretive centre, with hands-on exhibits and fun facts to discover about the local ecology and wildlife, and a native plant demonstration garden to explore.
 Trained interpretive staff and friendly volunteers are on hand to share information, answer questions, and explain what’s being done to save the unique desert habitat.
 Desert Centre admissions are used to support the habitat restoration, conservation and education efforts of the Osoyoos Desert Society, a nonprofit society dedicated to saving British Columbia’s biologically-rich habitats.
-The Desert Centre, located three kilometres north of Osoyoos, is open annually from late April through early October, and features special events like the lovely annual Romancing the Desert fundraising gala.
+The Desert Centre, located three kilometres north of Osoyoos, is open annually from late April through early October, and features special events like Desert Night Tours.

 Here’s where you’ll learn about the valley’s first non-native settlers 200 years ago.
 Exhibits and collections trace the impact that successive waves of traders, farmers, ranchers, builders, and vintners had on the original environment and their relationships with the First Nations People had on what we are today.
 You’ll be able to see how the city grew from a customs post near the US/Canada border to a 21st Century town.
 The museum is conveniently located at the foot of Main Street and is open all year.